CosmosDB/labs/java/labs/09-troubleshooting-performance.md

     int maxDegreeOfParallelism = -1;
     ```

     > Parallel query works by querying multiple partitions in parallel.
-However, data from an individual partitioned container is fetched serially with respect to the query setting the ``maxConcurrency`` property to a value of ``-1`` effectively tells the SDK to manage this setting.
+However, data from an individual partitioned container is fetched serially with respect to the query setting the ``maxDegreeOfParallelism`` property to a value of ``-1`` effectively tells the SDK to manage this setting.
 Setting the **MaxDegreeOfParallelism** to the number of partitions has the maximum chance of achieving the most performant query, provided all other system conditions remain the same.

 1. Save all of your open editor tabs.